themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 #### Hot caustic bath
 This step prepares the copper for nanocaoting.
 Simply place copper into a boiling bath (40-50C) of caustic soda for 30-40 minutes.

 Alternatively place a generous quantity dry caustic soda crystals into a plastic (ceramic or glass) container, completely covering the bottom.
 Put a stainless steel mesh over it so the copper doesnt touch the caustic crystals then place copper onto mesh.
 Pour in enough boiling water into the container so the copper is submersed and quickly replace the lid of the contatiner.
 CAUTION hot water reacts violently with caustic.
-Then leave to cool down (6-12 hours)
+Then leave to cool down (2-3 hours).

 Don't throw away the liquid caustic, store it for later use.
+You may need to clean/filter the liquid first as the purpose is to remove organic material from the metals and that manifests as an oily residue.

 Note:
-> Completely prepare the copper plate for the GANS production phase before starting - prepare it so it can be suspended in liquid as you would an eletrolysis anode or cathode.
+> Prepare/shape the copper plate for the GANS production phase before nanocoating - prepare it so it can be suspended in liquid as you would an eletrolysis anode or cathode.

 #### Caustic Steaming
 This step nanocoats the copper by suspending the copper in the fumes of the caustic (NaOH) for 24-48 hours.